Core App Dashboard: How to build a single source of truth system dashboard for your business

 8. Creating a visual representation of the business

-In modern business, having a company dashboard is of great importance because it provides a comprehensive overview of key performance indicators, business metrics, and actionable items in configurable widgets.
+A company dashboard provides a comprehensive overview of key performance indicators, business metrics, and actionable items in configurable widgets.
 That can make it easier to understand and analyze data.
-Here are some of the benefits of having a dashboard for this purpose:

 9. Reduced confusion

 Confusion can seriously hamper the ability to operate efficiently.
-It may result in misunderstandings, holdups, and mistakes, which would ultimately reduce the organization's overall effectiveness.
+It may result in misunderstandings, holdups, and mistakes, ultimately reducing the organization's effectiveness.
 A centralized system dashboard can reduce confusion in your business and provide clear data visualization, real-time updates, and customizable views.

 10. Effective maintenance of systems